lifting-bits/mcsema/README.md

 Its time to fetch library dependencies.
 You can either build them yourself using our [cxx-common](https://github.com/trailofbits/cxx-common) dependency manager or download a pre-built package.

-There are two versions of LLVM used by remill and mcsema.
-One version (currently 7.0.1) builds remill and mcsema.
+There are two versions of LLVM used by Remill and McSema.
+One version (currently 7.0.1) builds remill and McSema.
 Another version (currently 5.0.1) is used to build the translation semantics.

 On Windows, only the LLVM 5.0.1 package is supported for building semantics.
 If you build it yourself, use the Visual Studio 2017 Win64 generator with the LLVM 5.0.1 toolchain.
 The cxx-common script will automatically take care of this requirement.